Configuration file

 Exclude optional dependencies

-publishingWizard.excludeDependencies = true
+publishingWizard.excludeDependencies = false

 Publishing Wizard - all dependencies